arparaschiv/solar-coronal-inversion/docs/source/inputvars.rst

 ``integrated [] boolean``
 	To use for calibrated COMP/UCOMP data.
 In this case, the profiles are integrated across the line sampling points.
 This parameter defaults to 0 to be applicable to spectroscopic data such as DKIST.

+``dblinpolref [] rad``
+	Assign the database reference direction of linear polarization.
+Angle direction is trigonometric.
+Values are in radians; e.g. 0 for horizontal ->0deg; np.pi/2 for vertical ->90deg rotation in linear polarization QU. `Paraschiv & Judge, SolPhys, 2022 <https://ui.adsabs.harvard.edu/abs/2022SoPh..297...63P/abstract>`_ and the `CLE <https://github.com/arparaschiv/coronal-line-emission>` database building functions conventionally use a vertical direction for the direction used in computing the database (at Z=0 plane) of dblinpolref =0.
+See CLE routine db.f line 120.
+If the database building reference direction is changed, this parameter needs to match that change.

+``instwidth [] nm``
+	Instrumental line broadening/width in nm units should be included here if known.
+It is not clear at this point if this will be a constant or a varying keyword for one instrument.
+Setting a instwidth = 0 value will skip including an instrumental contribution when computing non-thermal widths (:ref:`specout[:,:,:,9]<specout-label>`) output in the :ref:`SPECTRO_PROC <cledb_spectro-label>` module.

 PROC Parameters
 ^^^^^^^^^^^^^^^